ABOUT THE EVENT

 - Plant diseases

-TRACK 15 Soil Science: Soil science is the basic study of the formation, mapping, classification and other properties of soil, which is considered to be a natural resource.
-Together they aid in soil management.
-Engineers, agronomists, geologists, ecologists, biologists, microbiologists, archaeologists, and regional planners contribute to further knowledge of soils and the advancement of the soil sciences.
+TRACK 15 Soil Science: Soil science is the rudimentary study of the formation, mapping, classification and other properties of soil, which is considered to be a natural resource.
+Together they assist in soil management.
+Engineers, agronomists, geologists, ecologists, biologists, microbiologists, archaeologists, and regional planners contribute to the advanced knowledge of soils and the advancement of the soil sciences.

 - Land and water management